 Need help learning how to deal with being the other woman.
 Then you will be very interested in this reader's question to our Ask the Dating Coach.
+Get heartfelt advice on what being the other woman means for you and your relationship.

 How to Deal with Being the Other Woman Advice

 I have been talking to this man I met last year who is separated from his wife.
 We began to have a very intense relationship until the wife discovered the two of us and decided to come back for all the wrong reasons.
 He then broke it off with me, which extremely hurt, but left it alone.
 After 4 months, he contacted me again to tell me they were done for good.
 So we picked up right where we had left it.
-Its now been six months where we have acted like friends (with benefits) to other people.
+It's now been six months where we have acted like friends (with benefits) to other people.
 Until one day I told him exactly how I felt, that I was in love with him and I would like a real relationship.
 Since then, he has pushed away from me.
 So, I talked to him and said that I think it would be better if we don't talk until i can accept that we are only friends.
 He said to me that he doesn't know what will happen but he doesn't want to hurt me.
 Now I am starting to freak out because I am so used to talking to him but for the last three days I haven't heard from him.
 What should I do?
 I don't want to loose him but I can't make him see how much I love him.~~Susan

 I don't think the problem with your guy is that he can't see how deeply you love him.
 I think the problem with your relationship is that this guy doesn't feel as deeply about you as you feel for him.
 Which is understandable given that he either is currently married and trying to reunite with his wife or he is currently married and trying to end the relationship.
 Whichever he is working through with his wife, his emotions are involved with her.
 This would explain why he is avoiding you, because you care deeply for him and that is one more strain on his time and his own emotions.
 He can't compartmentalize both relationships.